-SEPA and SWIFT money transfers – what is the DIFFERENCE?
+SEPA and SWIFT money transfers – what is the difference between the two?

-Let’s start off with what are SEPA and SWIFT.
+Let’s start off with what SEPA and SWIFT are.

-SEPA is an abbreviation for Single Europe Payments Area, and it makes it possible for people and businesses to make transfers in EUR across Europe with the same convenience as they do when paying in their home country.
+SEPA is an abbreviation for Single Europe Payments Area.
+This type of payment transfer makes it possible for people and businesses to make transfers in euro across Europe with the same convenience as they do when paying in their home country.

 Currently, 34 European countries take part in the SEPA payment-integration project.
 This includes the European Free Trade Association and the current members of the European Union.
-They all embrace the main idea – to harmonise the electronic euro payments and provide simplicity, cost-effectiveness and convenience to the consumers and the business.
+They all embrace the main idea – to harmonise electronic euro payments and provide simplicity, cost-effectiveness and convenience to consumers and businesses.

 - SWIFT enables money transfers internationally, while SEPA payments can only be made within the SEPA area.

-- SWIFT transfers can be executed in various currencies and the SEPA initiative encompasses transfers in Euro alone.
+- SWIFT transfers can be executed in various currencies while the SEPA initiative encompasses transfers in euro only.

 We will be happy to hear from you!